Jubear-Jabber-Jetu/URL-check-with-Selenium/README.md

-# clock
+# Selenium tisting
-This is a simple python code to make a real time watch.
+This is a simple java code to test Selenium.